oresttokovenko/RetailFlow/README.md

 The final piece of the pipeline is data visualization, which is handled by Metabase.
 Running on a dedicated EC2 instance, Metabase provides intuitive and insightful data analytics, allowing stakeholders to extract meaningful conclusions from the data.

 The entire system is orchestrated using Terraform, an Infrastructure as Code (IaC) tool that simplifies and standardizes infrastructure deployment.
 On the application level, we utilize Docker for containerization, ensuring consistency across all stages of development and production.
-Finally, the orchestration of our Docker containers across multiple EC2 instances is managed by AWS ECS (Elastic Container Service), providing a robust, scalable, and efficient solution to our multi-container deployment needs.

 ## Data Infrastructure